 Let’s switch gears and look at an iconic jacket from a more recent film, in this case, Drive, which was released to audiences in 2011.

-Nicolas Winding Refn is certainly a director with a passion for aesthetics, and that’s clearly on display when it comes to the wardrobe choices of the characters, most notably the film’s unnamed protagonist (played by Ryan Gosling).
+Nicolas Winding Refn is certainly a director with a passion for aesthetics, and that passion is clearly on display in the wardrobe choices of the characters, most notably the film’s unnamed protagonist (played by Ryan Gosling).

 Inspired by the band KISS, and Kenneth Anger’s 1964 experimental film Scorpio Rising, Ryan Gosling wears a satin jacket with the logo of a golden scorpion on the back in the 2011 American action drama film Drive (Credit: FilmDistrict)

-Gosling sports a wickedly badass jacket throughout the entirety of the film, which features a satin construction emblazoned with a large yellow scorpion stretched across the back of it.
+Gosling sports a wickedly badass jacket throughout the film.
+It features a satin construction emblazoned with a large yellow scorpion stretched across the back.

-Since the film is so light on dialogue, the visuals of the film really take center stage, which is one reason why the jacket become such a memorable piece of recent cinematic history.
+Since the film is so light on dialogue, the visuals really take center stage, which is one reason why the jacket has become such a memorable piece of recent cinematic history.

 5. The Matrix’s Black Trench Coats: Defining the Cyberpunk Aesthetic

-You’d be hard-pressed to find a more instantly recognizable look in 1990s cinema than the long, black trench coats sported by protagonists Neo (Keanu Reeves) and Trinity (Carrie-Anne Moss) in The Matrix, which was undoubtedly one of the most iconic films of that decade.
+You’d be hard-pressed to find a more instantly recognizable look in 1990s cinema than the long, black trench coats worn by protagonists Neo (Keanu Reeves) and Trinity (Carrie-Anne Moss) in The Matrix, undoubtedly one of the most iconic films of that decade.

 The Matrix is set in a sci-fi universe where humanity is sedated and forced to live in a virtual world crafted by alien overlords.